 6. Colonel

-A senior military officer rank below general officer ranks is colonel.
+A senior military officer ranked below the general officer rank is a colonel.
 However, the colonel rank is the highest in some small military forces, like those of Monaco or the Vatican.

 ALSO APPLY FOR: Nigerian Army Recruitment 2023/2023 Application Portal